Guide to lino printing for beginners: tools, tips and techniques to get started

 • Bench hook (to stop your lino moving around when you're carving it)

-More printing to try
+More printing techniques to try